SWIFT Money Transfer: The Ultimate Guide

 - Forex fee: A foreign exchange fee may apply for currency conversion, varying based on the exchange rate and the bank's policy.

-It's important to clarify that SWIFT fees vary by bank.
+It's important to clarify that SWIFT money transfer fees vary by bank.
 Each institution sets its own charges for outward transfers.
 Here are some popular Indian banks and their SWIFT charges:

 ICICI Bank